veerendranath0312/fullstackopen/part1/anecdotes/README.md

 # Course information

-Simple web applicaton for understanding the core concepts of React
+Simple web applicaton for understanding the Component state and event handling.

 # Start the application